Fannie Mae Removes Minimum Credit Score Requirement — What This Means for Buyers & Homeowners

 🔔 Major Update: Fannie Mae Removes 620 Credit Score Minimum

-On November 6, 2025, HousingWire announced a game-changing update in mortgage lending:
+On November 6, 2025, HousingWire announced a major guideline shift:

-Fannie Mae is removing the 620 minimum credit score requirement for Desktop Underwriter (DU) submissions starting November 16, 2025.
+Fannie Mae will remove the 620 minimum credit score requirement for NEW Desktop Underwriter (DU) loan casefiles submitted ON or AFTER November 16, 2025.

-This is the most significant shift we've seen in years — and it opens the door for buyers and homeowners who were previously shut out of loan approvals.
+This is one of the most significant changes we’ve seen in years — and it opens the door for buyers and homeowners who were previously shut out due to credit score alone.

 🚨 Who This Impacts Most